-This Sweet Potato Hummus with Roasted Chickpeas is just as good as it sounds—a spicy, flavor-packed snack that’s healthy and vegan, too!
-Made from sweet potatoes and chickpeas, you won’t feel guilty indulging in this good-for-you snack.
+This Sweet Potato Hummus is just as good as it sounds!
+A spicy, flavor-packed snack that’s healthy and vegan-friendly, too!
+It’s made with chickpeas, sweet potatoes and harissa and pairs perfectly with crackers, cucumbers and carrots.

 - 2 garlic cloves

-- Remove skin from sweet potato and then chop into bite size pieces; place into pot of water and bring to a boil.
-Boil until potatoes become soft.
+- Peel skin from sweet potato and then chop into bite size pieces; place into pot of water and bring to a boil.
+Boil until potatoes are soft.